 - Perform identity theft (run up charges on credit cards, open new accounts)

 Use your credentials to access other campus systems, attack other systems, steal confidential University data, and jeopardize the mission of the campus

 The goal of most Phishing emails is to trick you into visiting a web site in order to steal your CalNet credentials.
-Attackers will setup web sites under their control that look and feel like legitimate web sites.
-Often the Phishing emails will have an immediate call to action that demand you to "update your account information" or "login to confirm ownership of your account".
+Attackers will set up web sites under their control that look and feel like legitimate web sites.
+Often the Phishing emails will have an immediate call to action that demands you to "update your account information" or "login to confirm ownership of your account".
 If you enter your CalNet credentials into these illegitimate web sites you are actually sending your CalNet username and password directly to the attackers.